elishah-consulting/blobtools/README.md

 # Blob.Tools

 Blob.Tools is a frictionless UI/UX application to demonstrate blob migration paths to  Celestia and perform initial backup syncs with their original Data availability solution (In this case EIP-4844 targetting ZKSync Era's Blobs).
+All you need to do is to add the batch number into the url queried.
+For example, batch #470000 is at the URL https://blobtools.fly.dev/?b=470000.
+The system on the backend automatically extracts the blob from ZKSync ERA's EIP-4844 blob and submits it into Celestia and calculates the price differences.

 - No need for faucets
 - Direct blob migration queries